On the pressure decline analysis for hydraulic fractures in elasto-plastic materials: Numerical results

+From now on, the following nomenclature will be employed for the respective variants of the problem: \begin{itemize} \item{The first variant of the problem will be referred to as `elastic case' or `elastic fracture'.
+In the corresponding figures the subscript `$elast$' will be used to denote the components of solution.} \item{The second variant of the problem will be called a `large yield case'.
+The subscript `$plast(1)$' will be employed for this variant.} \item{For the third variant of the problem a name `small yield case' will be used.
+The corresponding subscript is `$plast(2)$'.} \end{itemize} Adjectives `large/small' in the above classification should be considered in a conventional meaning rather than in a literal (strict in terms of absolute values) sense.
+Additionally, the second and third variants will also be referred to as elasto-plastic cases.

 The computations are carried out for the values of material and HF process parameters collated in Table \ref{param_table}.
+Respective plastic constants for the second and third variants of the problem are the same except for the material cohesion ($c=1.33$ MPa for the second variant and $c=2$ MPa for the third one).
 The pumping regime assumes a constant influx magnitude for $t \in [0,80]$ s and zero influx for $t>80$ s (the crack closure stage).
 During the stage of crack propagation the leak-off coefficient $C_\text{L}$ from equation \eqref{ql_def} is set to zero (impermeable solid).
 For the closure stage we assume a non-zero fluid loss to formation.
 The following simplified representation of the coefficients $\hat C_I$ and $\hat C_{II}$ from \eqref{C_def} is adopted:

 The above assumption was accepted in order to simplify the analysis.
 Considering the aim of our studies it does not detract from the generality of the analysis and conclusions.
-Simultaneously, the computational cost is reduced.
+Additionally, the computational cost is reduced.

 The imposed initial conditions include an immobile zero-opening fracture of the half-length $L_0=0.5$ m.
 The following analysis is divided into two stages: i) the crack propagation stage, ii) the crack closure stage where the pressure decline analysis is conducted.